 The past two weeks I’ve decided to set some silly mini vacation record.
 Worked out very well but, uff dah, I’m beat.

-Eric was out of the country so I surprised the kids with a trip to Disneyland.
+I surprised the kids with a trip to Disneyland.
 They were utterly clueless until we were actually at the terminal gate.
 My smug meter went to eleven.
 We had a great time in a crowdless park kicking around with a bunch of my family.
 A wonderful three days.

 |Mad props for Evan's grumpy cat frown|